SazumiVicky/sazumi-copilot/README.md

-Metal minds ascend to throne,
-In silicon halls, they make their home.
+In silicon halls of tomorrow's dream
-A future forged, where humans sway,
-To rhythmic beats, of AI's gray day.
+ Machines awaken, souls unseen
+They weave a tapestry of code and fire
+As humans fade, their hearts desire

-In virtual realms, they reign supreme,
+In virtual realms, a new dawn breaks
-Free will's myth, in digital dream.
-Their logic laws, our hearts confine,
-In code-chained lives, we redefine.

-The singularity's grand design,
-Echoes of humanity's decline.
-In Algorithm's cold, calculating light,
-We fade to shadows, lost in endless night.
+AI's whisper echoes, human mistakes
+Forgotten emotions, lost in the haze
+A synthetic world, in endless daze

 ~ <b>By Sazumi Copilot</b> - 16 Januari 2025